-The Monterey Park Police Department Community Service Bureau provides a variety of services to its residents and business.
+The Monterey Park Police Department Community Engagement Bureau provides a variety of services to its residents and business.

 Tours of the Monterey Park Police Department are available year round.
 The tours are given to groups of students from local schools, and community groups.
 The tour of the police facility consists of a visit to our police records bureau, dispatch center, investigation’s bureau, briefing room, and jail.
 There are no requirements for tours, except that they are given to groups.
-To schedule a tour please contact the Community Services Bureau at 626-307-1215.
+To schedule a tour please contact the Community Engagement Bureau at 626-307-1215.

 Operation Identification is a residential burglary / theft prevention program for use in homes.
 The Operation I.D. program is the marking of property with an identifying number as a means of discouraging burglary and theft as well as enhancing the recovery of stolen property.